Lidestyle/docker/README.md

 ## Homework

-_You will need to run 2 containers with Nginx._
-_Both containers must have nginx page config files in volume._
+_You will need to run 2 containers with Nginx using docker compose_ _Both containers must have nginx page config files in volume._
 (_Requirements:_*
 	_first container = GREEN page background,_
 	_second container = BLUE page background_

-_Then you have to create service, which will point to both containers._

-_Result:_
-	_when we go to service endpoint, and refresh page periodicaly,_ _we will get different background._

 **NOTE**

 _You should use you'r own docker registry for storing images._